TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

-## Brief introduction to the fastq-format.
+## Brief introduction to the fastq-format 💾

 Your raw reads from the prokaryotic sequencing session reside in "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/".